vuejs/vuefire/README.md

 </div>
 ```

-or if you need access to the vm instance via `this`:
+or if you need access to the vm instance via `this`, you can specify the property as a function instead and return an object:

 ``` js